 If offered the accelerated option, this decision should be carefully considered.
 While it is possible to request a change at a later date while in the program, the likelihood of approval is not certain and will depend on several factors, so it is important that students carefully consider the options prior to enrollment.

-Available for Dental Medicine, Optometry, Osteopathic Medicine, and Pharmacy.
+Available for Dental Medicine, Optometry, Osteopathic Medicine, Pharmacy, and Law.

 Since this is an accelerated track, it is typically selected by students for whom the following apply: